garymm-org/garymm-org.github.io/_posts/2023-03-17-visiting-mexico.markdown

 ### Use the internet {#use-the-internet}

 You can buy a cheap SIM in the airport, or get an [eSIM](https://esimdb.com/mexico) before leaving home.
-3G coverage is pretty widespread (though not ubiquitous in very rural areas away from major roads) and 4G is very good in all cities and major highways.
-(Footnote: [Here’s the Telcel coverage map](https://www.telcel.com/mundo_telcel/quienes-somos/corporativo/mapas-cobertura) (I think has the widest coverage)).
+3G coverage is pretty widespread (though not ubiquitous in very rural areas away from major roads) and 4G is very good in all cities and major highways ([here’s the coverage map](https://www.telcel.com/mundo_telcel/quienes-somos/corporativo/mapas-cobertura) for Telcel, one of the carriers with the widest coverage)).

 Fixed-line internet is fast and widely available in cities.